WaviestBalloon/ApplejuiceCLI/README.md

 3. Run `cargo build --release` in the repository.
 4. Copy the compiled binary from `./target/release/applejuice_cli` to `/usr/local/bin` with the name `applejuicecli`.
 5. Run `applejuicecli --init` to initialise the configuration directory.
-6. Run `applejuicecli --install client` to install the Roblox!
+6. Run `applejuicecli --install client` to install the Roblox Player!